mattzeunert/FromJS/README.md

 fromJSInspect(greeting)
 ```

-You can also inspect DOM elements:
+Or you can inspect DOM elements:

 ```
 fromJSInspect(document.querySelector("#app"))